liyahe/DLM-SCS/README.md

 ### Gather Results

 All the results will be stored in `./log`.
-To gather all the results, run the following command:
+To gather all the results, run the following command(here, we will take the example of the DLM-SCS results):

 ```bash
 python tools/gather_result.py --log log_dlmscs --condition "{'tag': 'DLMSCS-bs$bs', 'task_name': '$task', 'few_shot_type': 'prompt-multiTokenDiscrimination'}"